Swimming experts recommend to start children young and these days many parents do!

-Humans can only get used to water through regular exposure.
-To build your child’s water-confidence, especially if you have a toddler or a pre-schooler, you need to provide them with plenty of opportunities to play in the water.
+We all can only get used to water through regular exposure.
+So, to build your child’s water-confidence, specially if you have a toddler or a pre-schooler, you need to provide them with plenty of opportunities to play in the water safely.

 Family swimming sessions and ‘Parent & Child’ swimming classes are excellent ways to build your little one’s water confidence in swimming pools.